saiccoumar/ascii_converter/README.md

 ```

 In order to convert a video or camera input to ASCII use convert_dynamic.py. convert_dynamic.py requires a --media argument with the path of the input file; if the input is specified to cam then camera input will be used instead. <br /><br />
 You can specify --algorithm or -a to specify the ASCII conversion algorithm.
-The options are 'grey', 'edge', and 'bnw'.
+The options are 'grey', 'edge','edge-bnw, and 'bnw'.
 If no algorithm is specified it will use bnw by default.<br /><br />
 You can use the -f or --factor arguments followed by an argument between 0 and 6 to specify the size of the output in the terminal.
 You'll likely need to resize your window anyway to see the entire image.
 The default factor is 2.5.<br /><br />
 If -c or --color is specified while using the greyscale algorithm then the ascii text will be outputted in color.
 With convert_dynamic.py you need to specify the color of the text.
 You can either use 'static' to use the original colors or black, red, green, yellow, blue, magenta, cyan, or white. <br /><br />
 If you use -s or --save followed by a file path you can save the output of the conversion. <br /><br />